Telangana High Court: History of the judiciary

+On 1 January 2019, the High Court was bifurcated into Andhra Pradesh High Court and Telangana High Court after the formation of the state of Telangana.

-History of High Court building
+History of the High Court building

-The High Court stands on the south bank of the River Musi.
-This is one of the finest buildings in the city, built in red and white stones in Saracenic style, by Nizam VII Mir Osman Ali Khan the ruler of the princely state of Hyderabad.
+The High Court building today stands on the south bank of the River Musi.
+The court building built in red and white stones in Indo-Saracenic style, is one of the finest buildings in the city.
+The construction was started under Nizam VII Mir Osman Ali Khan, then ruler of Hyderabad.